MUKUL47/openai-preview-chrome-extension/readme.md

 - **Context Selection Mode:** Allows you to select text on the webpage and get related information from OpenAI's GPT-3 model.
 - **Image Creation Mode:** Allows you to generate images from selected text using OpenAI's DALL-E model.
 - **Realtime Transcription Mode:** Allows you to get real-time transcriptions of running audio using OpenAI's API.
-- **Translation Mode:** Allows you to translate text using OpenAI's GPT-3 model.
+- **Translation / Transcript Mode:** Allows you to translate & transcript audio to text using OpenAI's GPT-3 whisper-3 model.

 To use the extension, you will need to provide your OpenAI API key in the options page.
 Additionally, the extension includes options to provide custom payload for specific models.